 For years, I heard amazing things about the Syncline Loop.
 This tough hike is known for its outstanding views, and due to the primitive nature of the trail, it is only recommended for experienced hikers.
 It got such rave reviews in the hiking community and it sounded so thrilling that we couldn’t wait to hike this trail.

 A big chunk of this hike is spent in a canyon with very little views.
-And the views that you do get don’t come close to what you see from the viewpoints along the rim.
+And the views that you do get don’t come close to what you see from the viewpoints along the rim of the Island in the Sky mesa.
 It’s a long, tough day and I think there are better ways to spend your time in Canyonlands (we have a full list at the end of this post).

 However, if you are lured by the solitude and the challenge of this hike, keep reading.